VincentHokie/andela-flask-api/README.md

  - POST **/api/token**

     Request a new authentication token.<br>
-    On success a status code 20o is returned.
-The body of the response contains a JSON object with the newly added user.
-A `Location` header contains the URI of the new user.<br>
+    On success a status code 200 is returned.
+The body of the response contains a JSON object with the token as a property.<br>
-    On failure status code
+    On failure status code.<br>
       - 401 (unauthorized) is returned if the user is not logged in or the token is not sent with the request.<br>